Electrics-Eagles/Electric-Eagles/Drone Code/Needs Test/Multithread/documetation.md

 Describe and documetation of this code: https://github.com/ivanseidel/ArduinoThread (about thread function/class describe).
 Thanks Ivan Seidel!
-In callback of function for manipalation thread, don't use function delay(), because the task will block.
+In callback of function for manipulation thread, don't use function delay(), because the task will block.
 Using void Thread::setInterval(int time) to prevent to block next task;
 If you want few thread and run all equal time, to you need using ThreadController class and add using method of this class .add().
 Minimal using code for running thread.